Bharadwaj-R/NodeMCU-and-Arduino-Cloud/README.md

 That's it for the creation of dashboard.
 Once you uploaded the code into the NodeMCU, use the dashboard to control/monitor the connected variables.
 <br/>

-### Troubleshoot
-***1. Code Compiled successfully, but not able to upload to NodeMCU :***
-This problem generally comes up with generic NodeMCU boards.
-To solve the issue, click on the `Open Full Editor` option in the Sketch sub-section.
-You will be redirected to Arduino Create online editor.
-Click on the dropdown menu available and then on Select Board and Port.
-In the new window that opens, search for ESP8266 and select `Generic ESP8266 Module`.
-Select the port to which the NodeMCU is connected.
-Now in the `Flavours` menu, make sure all the specifications indicated match with your NodeMCU board.
-If everything is correct, then go to the Reset Methods and select `nodemcu` from the dropdown.
-Try uploading the code now.

-Another possible solution is to use Arduino IDE offline application.
-As mentioned above, head over to the Full Editor and from the three-dot menu, select `Download Sketch` option.
-Once download finishes, extract the `.zip` file and open the `.ino` file.
-Make sure you type in your WiFi details in the `arduino_secrets.h` file along with the secret key.
-Verify the device ID in `thingProperties.h` file.
-Try to compile and upload now.

-***2. Code compiled and uploaded successfully, but NodeMCU doesn't connect to WiFi :***
-A possible issue can be one of these - incorrect WiFi SSID, Password, Device Secret Key, or device ID.
-Verify all the details in the code.
-If all the previously mentioned parameters are correct, then check if the WiFi you are trying to connect is 2.4GHz or 5GHz frequency.
-Most of the NodeMCUs only support 2.4GHz frequency, so verify if the WiFi you provided is of 2.4GHz frequency.
-Allow atleast 10 seconds for the device to connect to WiFi.

-***3. Arduino Cloud doesn't detect my NodeMCU :***
-Firstly, check if Arduino Create Agent is running in the background.
-If not, then download and open the Arduino Create Agent.
-Your device must be detected now.
-If the problem still persists, try uploading a sample code to the NodeMCU using Arduino IDE offline.
-If the latter is not successful too, then install/update the drivers of the NodeMCU and try again.
-If nothing from the above works, maybe the NodeMCU is a faulty one.
-Exchange it for a new device.

 ### So, what next?